ishant4398/Netflix-GPT/README.md

-**Netflix-GPT**
+**Moviesflix-GPT**

-Netflix-GPT is a React-based web platform designed for streaming your favorite movies and TV shows.
+Moviesflix-GPT is a React-based web platform designed for streaming your favorite movies and TV shows.
 Leveraging cutting-edge AI-powered search and movie recommendations to enhance user experience.

 **Key Features:**